Bisonai/orakl/docs/v0.1-internal/README.md

 * `decimals` (Number of decimals to offset the answer by.
 The same number is also defined in adapter definition that is related to aggregator)
 * `description` (Could include the adapter hash?)

+After, the `Aggregator` is deployed, we have to define which off-chain oracles can report their off-chain values there.
+You can learn more about it in the section below.

+### How to defined oracles that will submit data from off-chain?

+`Aggregator` defines a function `changeOracles` which allows an update of oracles that can report their off-chain values.
+This function has to be called additionally after deployment to allow feed updates.

+`changeOracles` defines which oracles should be removed (`address[] calldata _removed`), which oracles should be added (`address[] calldata _added`) and who is allowed to withdraw (`withdrawPayment`) oracle's rewards (`address[] calldata _addedAdmins`).

+Every aggregator has lower (`uint32 _minSubmissionCount`) and upper (`uint32 _maxSubmissionCount`) boundary on how many submissions are required to compute a new answer for a round.

 ## Request-Response

 `RequestResponseCoordinator` (`contracts/src/v0.1/RequestResponseCoordinator.sol`) contract handles all the **Request-Response** requests.